 Just to show you I’m not on drugs, I wanted to share a some comments I received today and yesterday about my views on housing:

 Been reading your take on the housing market for some time and I agree completely.
 I sold my house located in a neighborhood of McMansions and downsized in April.
 This action freed-up a bunch of cash and also reduced my real estate taxes big time.
 I moved out to the sticks where neighbors are few, I can do whatever I want w/ my property (no HOA), and taxes lower.
-Considered following your advice and just renting, but the rental market here is not very good (high rents, few options) and I found a place I was able to pick-up on the cheap since I was a cash buyer and could act quickly.
+Considered following your advice and just renting, but the rental market here is not very good (high rents, few options) and I found a place I was able to pick-up on the cheap since it was a cash house sale so I could act quickly.

 If/when things really fall apart I would rather be where I am at vs where I was (around a bunch of clueless yuppie-types who are used to writing a check for everything).